karthikbadam/TimeFork/README.md

 ## Repository Content
 In this repository, we provide two main things for developers and researchers interested in contributing to this project.

-1. The "main" branch contains our implementation of the stock market analytics tool---StockFork--- including its server and client components (described below).
+1. The "main" branch contains our implementation of the stock market analytics tool, StockFork, including its server and client components (described below).

-2. The "user-study" contains the implementation including the code and data specifically used for a user study conducted to understand if TimeFork is successful improving the predictions and when/how it does do.
+2. The "user-study" branch contains the implementation including the code and data specifically used for a user study conducted to understand if TimeFork is successful improving the predictions and when/how it does do.

 Beyond the implementations, **our repository also offers sample stock market data in [public/data/](https://github.com/karthikbadam/TimeFork/tree/master/public/data) folder and the corresponding trained neural network files (containing fitted weights) in [public/data/train/](https://github.com/karthikbadam/TimeFork/tree/master/public/data/train).**